R/wallstreetbets: History

 Among the most prominent of r/wallstreetbets subscribers: Turing Pharma CEO Martin Shkreli.
-Considered by BBC to be the most hated man in America, Martin Shkreli was open about his identity to followers of r/wallstreetbets, frequently posting his theses on biotech and healthcare stocks (in one instance betting $20 million dollars on the outcome of a drug trial).
-The Turing Pharma CEO wasn't the only high profile name to visit the subreddit, either.
-Other notable names to visit the subreddit include billionaire investor Mark Cuban, popular Youtube content creator Mr. Beast, well-known Twitch streamer Pokimane (who was a full-moderator in 2020), and, while he hasn't posted, Tesla CEO Elon Musk among others.
+Considered by BBC to be the most hated man in America, Martin Shkreli was open about his identity to followers of r/wallstreetbets, frequently posting his theses on biotech and healthcare stocks (in one instance betting $20 million on the outcome of a drug trial).
+Other notable names to visit the subreddit include billionaire investor Mark Cuban, popular YouTube content creator MrBeast, well-known Twitch streamer Pokimane (who was a full-moderator in 2020), and Tesla CEO Elon Musk, although he has not posted on the subreddit.